arawrdn/chaingrid/README.md

 3. Select letters by dragging or tapping in straight lines (horizontal, vertical, or diagonal).

-4. When all words are found → 🎊 “Puzzle Complete!” +50 Points.
+4. When all words are found → “Puzzle Complete!” +50 Points.

 5. Share your result on Farcaster or social media

+6. Powered by @aradeawardana97